Fenerator/BilingualLanguageModelPreTraining/README.md

 ## Aim

 Control for typology, domain, script of the pre-training material used.
 Investigate whether similar effects occur in the cross-lingual topic evaluation metrics as was the case with Swahili, where (1) very limited amounts of training material are available and (2) domains seem to be rather limited in terms of diversity / sources.
-Upload models then to Huggingface, where we can easily use them in the topic model afterwards.
+We probably do not need to fine-tune the model on sentence similarity detection, and just use mean pooling over all tokens to derive sentence representations.